thejustinwalsh/react-concurrent-store/README.md

 https://codesandbox.io/p/sandbox/react-concurrent-store-demo-hyqhws

 ## How It Works

-This ponyfill uses React's internal cache system to provide concurrent-safe state management, particularly useful in managing async resources.
-It leverages:

-- `getCacheForType` - React's internal caching mechanism
-- `useCacheRefresh` - React's cache invalidation system
+This ponyfill uses the pattern of caching the initial state in a state initializer and registers for an update callback to update the cache within a transition when the state is updated.
+If the state that is stored is a promise that promise will be passed to the `use` hook and will interop with concurrent rendering features.

 The implementation ensures that:

 - State updates are concurrent-safe
 - Components re-render when store values change
-- Store values are properly cached and life-cycled by React making it trivial to manage async resources optimaly wth suspense.
+- Store values are properly cached and life-cycled by React making it trivial to manage async resources optimally wth suspense.
 - The API matches the planned React concurrent stores feature
 - TypeScript types are properly inferred